catalyst-cloud/catalystcloud-docs/source/kubernetes/storage.rst

 ..
 Note::

-  In the current Technical Preview there is no ``default storage class`` defined for a new cluster in the Catalyst Cloud.
+  In the current Technical Preview there is no ``default storage class`` defined for a new cluster in the Sky TV.
 This will need to be created prior to using PersistentVolumes.

 Dynamic Allocation